aktasfatih/Playlist-Scheduler/README.md

 7. Click 'Set'
 8. The time is now set.
 The program will start playing the music when the time comes.

+##Notes
+- Program only supports mp3 files for now.
+That may be changed if needed in the future.

 Thank you,
 Fatih AKTAS